watertap-org/watertap/docs/technical_reference/tools/parallel_manager.rst

     #.
 Gather : Gathers an array or list on one or all parallel workers.
     #.
 Scatter : Divides up the array or list across all the parallel workers
     #.
 Broadcast : Sends the array or list to all parallel workers
     #.
-Reduce : Collects the data from all parallel worker and performs a mathematical operation.
+Reduce : Collects the data from all parallel workers and performs a mathematical operation.
 The current behavior sums the values from all workers.

 Usage
 --------